Huidsensibiliserende chemische stoffen

 The use of dimethyl fumarate (DMF), an anti-mould chemical that was commonly used in sachets accompanying consumer articles, such as shoes and sofas, has been restricted in the EU since 2012.

 In 2017, ECHA, Denmark, Italy and Norway proposed to restrict more than 4 000 hazardous substances, including those classified as skin sensitising substances, used in tattoo inks and permanent make-up.
 68 % of people with tattoos have reported skin problems with 6 % reporting persistent skin symptoms.
-At the end of 2020, the European Commission adopted the restriction which will start to apply in the EU/EEU as of early 2022.
-This includes a 12-month transition period from the entry into force for most of the substances and a 24-month transition period for pigments green 7 and blue 15.
-This restriction does not ban tattooing, but aims to make it safer.
-It may help avoid over 1 000 cases of chronic allergic reactions every year and reduce also the occurrence of other skin reactions and serious effects.
+At the end of 2020, the European Commission adopted the restriction and it started applying in the EU/EEU after 4 January 2022.
+This restriction aims to make tattooing and permanent make-up safer.

 In addition, the French and Swedish authorities have proposed a wide restriction on skin sensitising chemicals in textile, leather, synthetic leather, hide and fur articles.
 If adopted by the European Commission, this proposal would limit the use of over 1 000 skin sensitising chemicals (all those with a harmonised classification as well as some ‘disperse’ dyes considered to have skin sensitising properties) in clothing, footwear and other articles that come into contact with the skin, such as bed linen or upholstered furniture.
 As a result, many new allergies will be prevented while also relieving the symptoms of many of those who are already sensitised.
 This could save European society at least €708 million a year in reduced healthcare costs, productivity and welfare losses.
 ECHA’s scientific committees have provided their opinions on the proposal and support the restriction.
 The European Commission, together with the EU Member States, is expected to decide on the proposal in 2021.

 - ECHA’s committees back restricting over 1 000 skin sensitising chemicals used in clothing and other articles, 22 September 2020